37% More Net Wealth

 Do not know/Refuse to answer

-True – Since buying stock is risky and there is no way to know what the future price will be, purchasing only one company’s stock makes our return 100% dependent on the success of the one company whose stock we purchase.
+True – Since buying stock is risky and there is no way to know what the future price will be, purchasing only one company’s stock makes your return 100% dependent on the success of the one company whose stock you purchase.

 False – Buying a stock mutual fund is the equivalent of buying the stock of multiple companies (often more than 100).
-It is safer than buying the stock of one company.
 The risk of multiple companies’ stock losing money or going out of business altogether is less likely than one company.
-This is one of the reasons why mutual funds are so popular.
+Less risk means it is safer.
+This is one of the reasons mutual funds are so popular.